-On Earth and in space we must maintain our health to perform our everyday tasks well — from homework to playing ball to mowing the lawn to building a space station.
+On Earth and in space we must maintain our health to perform our everyday tasks well.
 We need to eat well, exercise, stay clean, get enough sleep, relax, avoid too much sun, and more!
 While there are many commonalities for staying healthy shared by children and astronauts, living and working in space puts some unique twists on health issues.

 Astronauts need well-balanced diets as well, but they face some special challenges caused by changes in the way their bodies function in space.

 Getting Enough to Eat.
-Many astronauts find that they are just not as hungry or the food is not as appetizing, or they are too busy to eat when they are in space (sound like familiar Earth-based excuses?!).
+Many astronauts find that they are just not as hungry or the food is not as appetizing, or they are too busy to eat when they are in space.
 Most lose about 5% of their weight during a typical Space Station stay of 4 to 6 months.
 While not life threatening at these levels, they are encouraged by the medical team to eat balanced meals even when they are not hungry, and to eat higher calorie foods.
-To help ensure appetizing menus, well before blasting off into space, the astronauts taste-test the food and select their personal menus.
+To help ensure appetizing menus, the astronauts taste-test the food and select their personal menus well before blasting off into space.
 Menu selections help design meals that are balanced with the needed amount of vitamins, minerals and calories.

 Wanted: Calcium.
-Our bones form the support structure of our bodies.
-They protect our organs, help us to move around, store minerals, and produce blood cells.
-Our bone is living material made of cells and organic materials and more than half is made of calcium and phosphorous.
-Bones are our body's "calcium bank;" calcium is constantly being taken out (resorbed) from the bones to use for other bodily processes.
-There is a constant balance of osteoblasts, the bone-forming cells, and osteoclasts, the bone resorbing cells, and osteocytes, the bone maintaining cells.
+More than half of our living bone material is made of calcium and phosphorous.
+Bones are our body's "calcium bank"-- calcium is constantly being taken out to use for other bodily processes.
+There is a constant balance of osteoblasts (the bone-forming cells) and osteoclasts (the bone resorbing cells) and osteocytes (the bone maintaining cells).
 We need to consume lots of calcium to maintain healthy bones, and keep the activity of these three cells in balance.

 Vitamin D Dilemma.
-On Earth our skin uses small amounts of natural ultraviolet radiation to manufacture vitamin D, which — like calcium — is vital to maintaining healthy bones.
-About 10 minutes of Sun each day allows our skin to make the recommended amount of vitamin D. Going outside to get a little sunshine on their bodies is not a possibility for astronauts!
-In fact, because they are above Earth's atmosphere, they are exposed to much more dangerous levels of ultraviolet and other radiation from the Sun than we are on Earth's surface.
-To work outside in the space environment, astronauts have to wear space suits.
-In addition to providing life support, the suits also serve to cover their bodies and shield them from ultraviolet radiation.
-Their space helmets are equipped with special visors that filter out ultraviolet radiation and protect their eyes.
-So, back to the vitamin D issue — because astronauts cannot produce vitamin D naturally from sun exposure, they take supplements to help with this issue.
-NASA scientists are preparing a study at the South Pole to investigate what amount of supplement is required for individuals spending months without ultraviolet light exposure.
+Our skin uses small amounts of natural ultraviolet radiation to manufacture vitamin D, which — like calcium — is vital to maintaining healthy bones.
+About 10 minutes of Sun each day allows our skin to make the recommended amount of vitamin D. To work outside in the space environment, astronauts have to wear space suits which shield them from ultraviolet radiation.
+So because astronauts cannot produce vitamin D naturally from sun exposure, they take supplements to help with this issue.

 Iron in the Extreme: Astronauts accumulate iron in their body; likely related to a few causes.
 Upon entering weightlessness, the body begins to reduce the number of red blood cells and the volume of blood in the circulation, perhaps because it is easier to pump blood through the body in microgravity conditions.
 The iron from the excess blood samples is stored in places like the liver.
 Too much iron can be harmful, and reducing the amount of iron in the body is hard — as typically (on Earth) the body struggles to get enough iron.